-A distinct version of the State Performance Plan Indicator (SPPI) Guide is released annually to accompany the release of local-level Annual Performance Reports (APRs).
-Both the date of the corresponding APR and the date of the SPPI Guide's release are included on the SPPI Guide cover.
+SPPI Guide Versions and Updates: A distinct version of the SPPI Guide is released annually to accompany the release of local-level APRs.
+Both the date of the SPPI Guide's release and the aligned APR year are included on the SPPI Guide cover.
 It is recommended that users of the guide refer to the date on the cover before use.
-All versions of the guide can be downloaded by visiting: https://systemimprovement.org/resources.
-To ensure users of this guide have access to the most up-to-date information relevant to APR analysis, updates may occur to the guide throughout the year.
-If this occurs, an "updated on" date will reflect when those changes were made.
-Only the most recently updated version from each corresponding APR year will be made available on the SIL website listed above.
+All versions of the Guide can be downloaded by visiting: https://systemimprovement.org/resources.
+Note: To ensure users of this guide have access to the most up-to-date information relevant to APR analysis, updates may occur to the guide throughout the year.
+If this occurs, an "updated on" date will be included on the cover to reflect when those changes were made.
+Only the most recently updated version will be made available on the SIL website listed above.